Energy and Regulated Industries

 - two securities cases: a Ninth Circuit affirmation of a dismissal of a class action under the Employee Retirement Income Security Act (ERISA) against fiduciaries of Edison’s employee stock ownership plan, and in obtaining dismissal of a securities class action alleging that the 2017 and 2018 wildfires and mudslides in Southern California revealed that the company and its executives had misrepresented its safety practices and the risks of potential wildfire liability.
 The Daily Journal recognized the dismissal on its “Top Verdicts for 2021.”

 - Occidental Petroleum in a French court proceeding brought by a French woman of Vietnamese origin who claims she was injured during the Vietnam war by Agent Orange.
+In 2021, the trial court dismissed the claims against Occidental.
+An appeal is pending.

 Major energy companies turn to Munger, Tolles & Olson for advice and support on a range of matters, including securities transactions, financings, corporate disclosure and corporate governance matters.
 Recent representations include advising: